You are here

 Policy Owner: Academic Affairs

-UMD is committed to providing a positive, safe, and inclusive place for all who study and work here.
-A central mission of the university is to educate students through the offering of courses and programs leading to the conferral of degrees.
+UMD is committed to providing a positive, productive, safe, and inclusive learning environment for all students and instructors.
 Teaching and learning at the university take place in a variety of educational settings including on-campus lecture halls and classrooms, laboratories, field sites, and online.
-Instructors and students have mutual responsibility to insure that the environment in all of these settings supports teaching and learning, is respectful of the rights and freedoms of all members, and promotes a civil and open exchange of ideas.
-Making hostile, threatening, discriminatory or disparaging remarks toward or about the instructor, other members of the class or groups of people will not be tolerated.
+Instructors and students have mutual responsibility to ensure that the environment in all of these settings supports teaching and learning, is respectful of the rights and freedoms of all members, and promotes a civil and open exchange of ideas.

 I. Instructor Responsibilities

-A. Provide a respectful teaching and learning environment.
+A. Promote a respectful teaching and learning environment.

-Instructors are responsible for establishing and maintaining a civil and productive learning environment.
+Instructors are responsible for modeling and maintaining a respectful and productive learning environment.
 To this end, instructors should articulate classroom behavior expectations at the beginning of the term and reinforce them as necessary.
 Instructors are expected to take appropriate and immediate steps to curtail disruptive classroom behavior.
 Such steps may include speaking to the offending student, asking the offending student to leave the classroom, or calling 911.
-A guide to help instructors respond to behavioral disruptions is located under Faculty Resources.
+A guide to help instructors respond to behavioral disruptions is located under Teaching and Grading Resources.

 B. Deliver a course that is consistent with the course proposal including the course description, content, objectives, and level.